Global Water Point

 Our standard is to ensure that every community member has access to water within 30 minutes roundtrip of their home, including the waiting time at the water point.
 This means that the number of water points we have in a specific area will vary by population and geography.
 On average, we estimate about 200-300 people are served by each water point.
 Therefore, depending on the yield of the system, many thousands of people could be served by one complete system.

 An independent study funded by the Conrad N. Hilton Foundation and conducted by the University of North Carolina Water Institute in the Greater Afram Plains region of Ghana showed that nearly 80% of wells installed by World Vision were still functioning at high levels after nearly two decades.
 In contrast, previous studies have shown that 30% to 50% of non–World Vision-installed wells are not repaired when they inevitably break down.
 The reason for this high level of success is that we work with communities to ensure they own the water points and are able to fix them when they break down.

 When you give a gift of $15,000 to our water point work, we will report back to you to show you the impact that your donation is making by providing a report of a specific water point that you have helped fund.
 The report will include a photo of a water point with GPS coordinates, and the number of people who have benefited.

-Due to COVID-19 delays, we will typically be able to provide the report in 12 to 15 months.
+We will typically be able to provide the report in 12 to 15 months.

 The multiplying effect from grants and donated goods may change throughout the year on identical or similar offers due to variations in the start and end dates of donor grants and our programs.